The Real Housewives of Orange County

-The Real Housewives of Orange County (abbreviated RHOC) is an American reality television series that premiered on Bravo on March 21, 2006.
-It has aired sixteen seasons and focuses on the personal and professional lives of several women residing in Orange County, California.
+The Real Housewives of Orange County, abbreviated RHOC, is an American reality television series that premiered on Bravo on March 21, 2006.
+It has aired nineteen seasons and focuses on the personal and professional lives of several wealthy women residing in Orange County, California.

-The cast of the upcoming season will consist of Tamra Judge, Heather Dubrow, Shannon Storms Beador, Gina Kirschenheiter and Emily Simpson; Taylor Armstrong will join in a "friend of" capacity.
+The current nineteenth season cast consists of Tamra Judge, Heather Dubrow, Shannon Storms Beador, Gina Kirschenheiter, Emily Simpson, Jennifer Pedranti and Katie Ginella; with former housewife Gretchen Rossi appearing in a "friend of" capacity.

-The show's success has led for the development of The Real Housewives franchise and similar spin-off series based in numerous states across the United States, as well as numerous installments internationally.

-The success of the show has resulted in two spin-offs; Date My Ex: Jo & Slade and Tamra's OC Wedding.
+It is the founding installment of The Real Housewives franchise and its success led to the expansion of the franchise with numerous spin-off series set in cities across the United States and internationally.
+It has also resulted in two spin-offs; Date My Ex: Jo & Slade and Tamra's OC Wedding.

-Overview and casting
+Production

 Seasons 1–3

 In April 2005, The Real Housewives was ordered by American television network Bravo.
 The show's working title was “Behind The Gates,” and was intended to follow a documentary format.
 It was renamed as The Real Housewives of Orange County in January 2006.
 Show creator Scott Dunlop said that it was originally planned to be set in a single gated community in Coto de Caza, California.
 The show was inspired by scripted soap operas Desperate Housewives and Peyton Place, and would document the lives of upper-class women who "lead glamorous lives in a Southern California gated community where the average home has a $1.6 million price tag and residents include CEOs and retired professional athletes."

 The first season premiered on March 21, 2006, and starred Kimberly Bryant, Jo De La Rosa, Vicki Gunvalson, Jeana Keough and Lauri Peterson (then Waring).
 Bryant left after the first season.
 Tammy Knickerbocker joined the cast for the second season which premiered on January 16, 2007.
 Bryant appeared as a guest.
 After the second season, De La Rosa exited the series as a regular cast member.
 The third season premiered on November 6, 2007, which featured Tamra Judge (then Barney) as the latest housewife, while Quinn Fry joined the cast in the sixth episode.
 Bryant and De La Rosa returned as guests.
 Knickerbocker and Fry left the main cast after the third season.